What to do with One Day in Colonial Williamsburg

 Continue down Duke of Gloucester Street past the end of the historic area to Merchants Square.
 Just beyond the Colonial Williamsburg Historic Area, the shopping and dining area called Merchants Square features more than 40 dining options and retail shops.

 We highly recommend dining at the Blue Talon Bistro, if you’re looking for a great dinner of “serious comfort food” with a cozy atmosphere.
+It has that French restaurant feel, even down to the large glass bottles of water they bring to your table.

-We experienced great service here from our server, who did whatever she could to get hubby a gluten-free meal.
+We experienced great service here from our server, who did whatever she could to get Hubby a gluten-free meal.
 Though his first choice for dinner could not be made gluten-free, he ordered their braised lamb shank and then dubbed it one of the best meals he’d ever had.

 I enjoyed their vegetarian option of baked gratin of penne pasta and veggies.
 Honestly, it was delicious.